 It is not known whether fluticasone and salmeterol is harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 It is not known whether this medicine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Fluticasone and salmeterol inhalation can affect growth in children.
+Fluticasone can affect growth in children.
 Talk with your doctor if you think your child is not growing at a normal rate while using this medication.

 This medicine is not approved for use by anyone younger than 4 years old.